 Alzheimer’s is diagnosed after a thorough clinical, psychiatric and neurological evaluation.
 Since there is no cure for the disease, treatment involves drugs that help manage the symptoms.

 “The duration of Alzheimer’s varies from patient to patient and can range from a couple of years to a couple of decades, culminating in death,” says Adj Assoc Prof Hameed.
 “On average, an Alzheimer’s patient lives for 8-10 years after the symptoms appear.”

 Some patients experience a worsening of their Alzheimer's symptoms once the sun sets.
-Read the next page to
+See page 3 to

 learn about sundowning or sundown syndrome, in Alzheimer's patients.